 When thinking about Tulum vs Cancun, you should know that both destinations attract different kinds of tourists.
 This is because each destination offers a slightly different mix of attractions, hotel selections, and holiday activities you can enjoy.

 When picking between both destinations, the main thing to ask yourself is what you want your experience to be.
 Do you want to spend your holiday in a rustic beach town, or do you want to experience an all-out vacation with partying?

 The difference between Cancun and Tulum is obvious.
 If you cannot decide which of the two you should choose, why not visit both?
-Tulum and Cancun have pros and cons, and you’ll have the time of your life in both tourist spots.
+Tulum and Cancun have pros and cons, and you’ll have time in both tourist spots.